 [Section 176 inserted by No. 42 of 2004 s.
 130.]

-177. Evidence of communication between worker and injury management officer
+177. Admissibility of evidence of communication between worker and injury management officer

 Evidence of any communication between a worker and a person employed by WorkCover WA and acting in the capacity of an injury management officer is not admissible in a proceeding before an arbitrator unless, during the course of the proceeding, the worker consents to the evidence being so admitted.